 State Highway (SH) 71 is one of the most dangerous roadways in the region.
 Traffic accident statistics for 2018 through Vision Zero show several deaths on SH 71 in the last year alone.
 Improving safety for drivers on SH 71 may take reworking the road’s infrastructure.
 City planners are attempting to reduce the risk of accidents on this highway by removing traffic lights – thus eliminating historic crash points.

-If you were recently involved in a large car collision on SH 71, speak to a Houston car accident attorney today.
+If you were recently involved in a large auto accident on SH 71, speak to one of our attorneys today.

 Why Do Accidents Happen on SH 71?

 State Highway 71 has been the setting for numerous car accidents, personal injuries, and deaths over the years.
 This busy highway runs 253 miles, from south of Brady to Blessing, Texas.
 It is the 10th Mountain Division Highway.
 Drivers get into serious accidents on SH 71 for many reasons, but human error is the most common underlying factor.
 The following are some of the reasons behind fatal accidents on SH 71 in 2018:

 - Pedestrian attempting to cross a high-speed roadway

 - Failing to yield right-of-way while attempting to turn left

 - Making illegal U-turns across the highway

 - Worn tires losing traction on wet roads

 Accident data show many fatal accidents along SH 71 occur at intersections and traffic lights.
 These crash points are common due to distracted and negligent drivers, such as those who run red lights or speed through intersections.
 It is the city’s belief that removing traffic lights from along the State Highway could prevent future collisions and save lives.